beginning of content

 • Typhoid fever and paratyphoid fever are caused by different species of salmonella bacteria.

-• Typhoid fever can become life-threatening if it's not treated.
+• Typhoid fever can become life threatening if it's not treated.

 • Symptoms of both illnesses include fever, abdominal pain and headache.

 • Vaccination is recommended for people travelling to areas where typhoid is present and where food and water may be contaminated.
+There is no vaccine for paratyphoid fever.

-What are typhoid and paratyphoid?
+What are typhoid and paratyphoid fever?

 Typhoid fever is caused by salmonella typhi bacteria.
-It can become life-threatening if not treated.
+It can become life threatening if not treated.

 Paratyphoid fever is caused by salmonella paratyphi bacteria.